JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

  ```

 ##  3. Creating bash shell scripts to create a cluster
-Another way to create a cluster is using bash shell scripts which is basically a defined configurations of a cluster.
+Another way to create a cluster is using bash shell scripts which is basically a defined configuration of a cluster.
 This section will show how to write a .sh file along with its parameter files to create a cluster.

 #### Set up prerequisites
-In order to create a cluster from bash shell scripts, you may need [Git Bash/GUI](https://gitforwindows.org/) to run .sh files.
+In order to create a cluster from bash shell scripts, you need to
+- [ ] Install Python
+- [ ] Install pip
+- [ ] Install AWS CLI
+- [ ] Install [Git Bash/GUI](https://gitforwindows.org/) to run .sh files.
 #### - Create "ec2-attributes.json" file
   "ec2-attributes.json" contains  _Network_ as well as _Security and access_ parameters including:
 -- Keyname: Name of the keypair